gardener/sow/README.md

    If a nested component (containing a `/`), there should be a label to simplify the access during the interpolation process later on.

-- `stubs`: alist with stub files that should be added to the merging processess for the other control files.
+- `stubs`: a list with stub files that should be added to the merging processess for the other control files.
 Thise files typically contain settings or utility functions, that should be used during the interpolation process.